bmershon/image-sources/README.md

 ![Impulse Response](images/impulse-response.png)

 Listening to the *femalecountdown.ogg* file with high coefficients of reflection for the campus buildings certainly gives us a nice echo that can be easily discerned.

+###### Nitty Gritty

+Currently, impulses are placed in the nearest sampling bin without linear interpolation, Gaussian interpolation, or any other efforts to smooth the response.

 ### Bounding Boxes